JeffDarchuk/PackageAutoloader/README.md

 For an example review the PackageAutoLoaderDemo project in this repo
 NOTE: This strategy requires the binary be loaded by IIS which may not happen in the absense of configurations demanding the dll be loaded.
 See the PackageAutoLoaderDemo project for a simple way to do this.

+### Autoloader type (embedded resource)
+You would use this type of loader if you have small packages that won't cause problems loaded into memory with the DLL and you don't want to fiddle with a custom deploy method for your packages.
 + Create the package you wish to install using Sitecore
 + Install the nuget package [here](https://www.nuget.org/packages/PackageAutoLoader/).
 + Add your package to a visual studio project folder